Lord-Y/vue-cli-ssr-webpack4/README.md

 ## Not working

-`vue-loading-spinner` is not fully working
+Packages like `vue-loading-spinner` are not fully working

 ## Todos